pistiwique/asset_management_documentation/README.md

 # Asset Management Blender 2.8
+v2.4.6
+* The IBL options are now displayed for Cycles too in the world panel
+* Auto pack for the textures after exporting the asset
+* Added an operator to turn the ibl on the Z axis directly from the viewport (CTRL+SHIFT+MIDDLEMOUSE by default)
+ ---
 v2.4.5
 * From now, clicking on the name of a category displays its subcategories in addition to always passing it to the active category.
 The operation of the